vineetsagar/appdirect/README.md

 jersy-oauth & oauth-signature: for verifying oauth signature
  signpost-core: for signing HTTP GET request

  Additional notes.
 App direct will not work in localhost mode.
-You need to host your applicatin on internet.
+You need to host your application on internet.